 On September 5, 2013, we began enrollment of the REPLENISH Trial, a multicenter, double-blind, placebo-controlled, phase 3 study of TX-001HR in postmenopausal women with an intact uterus.
 The study is designed to evaluate the efficacy of TX-001HR for the treatment of moderate to severe vasomotor symptoms due to menopause and the endometrial safety of TX-001HR.
 Patients are assigned to one of five treatment arms, four active and one placebo, and receive study medication for 12 months.
 The primary endpoint for the reduction of endometrial hyperplasia is an incidence of endometrial hyperplasia of less than 1% at 12 months, as determined by endometrial biopsy.
 The primary endpoint for the treatment of moderate to severe vasomotor symptoms is the mean change of frequency and severity of moderate to severe vasomotor symptoms at weeks four and 12 compared to placebo, as measured by the number and severity of hot flushes.
 Only subjects experiencing a minimum daily frequency of seven moderate to severe hot flushes at screening are included in the vasomotor symptoms analysis, while all subjects are included in the endometrial hyperplasia analysis.
 The secondary endpoints include reduction in sleep disturbances and improvement in quality of life measures, night sweats and vaginal dryness, measured at 12 weeks, six months and 12 months.
 We intend to enroll approximately 1,750 patients at approximately 100 sites.
-We currently anticipate that enrollment in the REPLENISH Trial will be completed in in the second half of 2015 and that results of the trial will be reported in the second half of 2016.
-Based on such timeline and successful reports of the trial, we would anticipate filing an NDA for TX-001HR during the second-half of 2016 and that such NDA would be approved by the FDA during 2017.
+As of August 6, 2015, the REPLENISH Trial was 93% enrolled with 1,628 subjects enrolled and an additional 280 subjects consented and in screening.
+We currently anticipate that enrollment in the REPLENISH Trial will be completed in in the second half of 2015 and that results of the trial will be reported in the fourth quarter of 2016 or the first quarter of 2017.
+Based on such timeline and successful reports of the trial, we would anticipate filing an NDA for TX-001HR during the fourth quarter of 2016 or the first quarter of 2017.
+Assuming an FDA review period of 10 months from the receipt date to the Prescription D

-TX-002HR is a natural progesterone formulation for the treatment of secondary amenorrhea.
+TX-002HR is a natural progesterone formulation for the treatment of secondary amenorrhea without the potentially allergenic component of peanut oil.
 The hormone therapy drug candidate is chemically identical to the hormones that naturally occur in a woman's body.
 We believe it will be similarly effective to traditional treatments, but may demonstrate efficacy at lower dosages.
 In January 2014, we began recruitment of patients in the SPRY Trial, a phase 3 clinical trial designed to measure the safety and effectiveness of TX-002HR in the treatment of secondary amenorrhea.
 During the first two quarters of 2014, the SPRY Trial encountered enrollment challenges because of Institutional Review Board approved clinical trial protocols and FDA inclusion and exclusion criteria.
 In July 2014, we temporarily suspended enrollment and in October 2014 we temporarily stopped the SPRY Trial in order to update the phase 3 protocol based on discussions with the FDA.
 We intend to update the phase 3 protocol to, among other things, target only those women with secondary amenorrhea due to polycystic ovarian syndrome and to amend the primary endpoint of the trial.
 We believe that the updated phase 3 protocol, if approved by the FDA, will allow us to mitigate the enrollment challenges in, and shorten the duration of, the SPRY Trial.
 However, there can be no assurance that the FDA will approve the updated phase 3 protocol that we intend to propose.